fsaris/home-assistant-awox/README.md

+> [!WARNING]
-> please consider to switch to a dedicated ESP32 module with https://github.com/fsaris/EspHome-AwoX-BLE-mesh-hub it's more stable then this HA integration
+> Please consider to switch to a dedicated ESP32 module with https://github.com/fsaris/EspHome-AwoX-BLE-mesh-hub it's more stable then this HA integration
+>
+> Until [#110](https://github.com/fsaris/home-assistant-awox/issues/110) can be resolved development of this integration is put on hold

 # AwoX MESH control component for Home Assistant